siddharth200211/Deeplearning-project-with-MLflow-and-DVC/README.md

 ## Future Enhancements

-- Deploymen*: While deployment on AWS was initially planned, it remains a potential future enhancement.
+- Deployment: While deployment on AWS was initially planned, it remains a potential future enhancement.

 ## License